Wales Trails – cycle around Wales.

 Well, the aim of this website is to put Wales firmly on the world cycling map.
-To do this we’ve already completed a trans-Wales ride of over 600 miles around the coastline of much of the Principality and now want to encourage other bikers to do the same. #FindYourEpic
+To do this we’ve already completed a trans-Wales ride of over 600 miles around the coastline of much of the country and now want to encourage other bikers to do the same.

 Not quite as far as LEJOG, but just as challenging, especially as he was fifty years old and had only been back on the road bike about twice since 2005!

-He managed to cycle 688 miles around much of the coast of Wales, raised over £500 for the charity and published a book of his travels.
+He managed to cycle 688 miles around much of the coast of Wales, raised over £500 for charity and published a book of his travels. tour of Wales cycling, Wales cycling routes, adventure cycling Wales, beer bike

 Story so far

 “My dad suffered from prostate cancer but beat it.
-So as a tribute to him, and the many other people who successfully triumph over this type of cancer I thought I’d test my own over a gruelling two week circuit of the Principality.
-In addition I also hope to inspire others to repeat the course and help me turn this haphazard ‘loop’ of Wales into a world famous iconic ride just like Land’s End to John o’ Groats.
+So as a tribute to him, and the many other people who successfully triumph over this type of cancer, I thought I’d test my own over a gruelling two-week circuit of the country.
+In addition, I also hope to inspire others to repeat the course and help me turn this haphazard ‘loop’ of Wales into a world-famous iconic ride just like Land’s End to John o’ Groats.

-“After completing the ride I wanted to encourage others to do the same thing and so, in Wales’s Year of Adventure, I sent a press release out to the Welsh Assembly Government, Welsh Tourist Board, Sustrans, BBC Wales, Western Mail, SW Echo, SW Argus, SW Evening Post, Ponty Observer, cycling forums, bike shops etc. It’s also on Facebook, Twitter, the Wales Forum and many other online resources.
-What these organisations do with the information I sent them I don’t know?
-Whether they’ll want to help us put Wales on the map I have no idea?
+“After completing the ride I wanted to encourage others to do the same thing and so, in Wales’s Year of Adventure, I sent a press release out to the Welsh Assembly Government, Welsh Tourist Board, Sustrans, BBC Wales, Western Mail, SW Echo, SW Argus, SW Evening Post, Ponty Observer, cycling forums, bike shops etc. It’s also on Facebook, Twitter, the infamous Pontypridd Forum and many other online resources.
+What these organisations do with the information I sent them I don’t know.
+Whether they’ll want to help us put Wales on the map I have no idea.
 I guess only time will tell.

 “Fingers crossed cyclists all over the UK will also think it’s a great idea and will want to promote the ride too.” – Dave Lewis